PixelRubro/Comprehensive2DController/README.md

 # IN DEVELOPMENT

-A player controller for shoot 'em up projects in Unity.
+A player controller for 2D games made in Unity.

 ## Installing